 Note: you should mark "Author" as your role on "My Profile".

-Categories of Articles
+Categories of articles

 The Trends in Peptide and Protein Sciences publishes the articles in the following categories:

 All manuscripts must be accompanied by a signed cover letter in the â€œComments for the Editorâ€ and submitted by the Corresponding Author during online submission.
-Other than any comments, you would like to write to the editor, the following items must be addressed in this letter; importance of the work and its relevance to the journalâ€™s scope, name, address, telephone number, fax number, and e-mail address of the Corresponding Author.
-The author has to confirm in written that the manuscript (or any parts of it) has not been published previously or is not under consideration for publication in another journal.
-Previous presentation in any congresses should be stated in the covering letter.
-You are also required to mention the names of two potential preferred referees that could be considered for reviewing your manuscript.
+Other than any comments you would like to write to the editor, the following items must be addressed in this letter; the importance of the work and its relevance to the journalâ€™s scope, name, address, telephone number, fax number, and e-mail address of the Corresponding Author.
+The author has to confirm in writing that the manuscript (or any parts of it) has not been published previously or is not under consideration for publication in another journal.
+The previous presentation in any congresses should be stated in the covering letter.
+You are also required to mention the names of at least two potential preferred referees that could be considered for reviewing your manuscript.

 Highlights are required for this journal.
-They consist of a short collection of bullet points that convey the core findings of the manuscript, including 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point), and should be submitted in a separate page following the Title page.
+They consist of a short collection of bullet points that convey the core findings of the manuscript, including 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point), and should be submitted on a separate page following the Title page.

 A colored graphic could be included with each manuscript.
-This must be presented in a separate page following the Abstract (preferred file types are TIFF, PNG, JPEG and Power Point, minimum 300 dpi).
+This must be presented on a separate page following the Abstract (preferred file types are TIFF, PNG, JPEG and Power Point, minimum 300 dpi).
 A graphical abstract, not exceeding 30 words along with the illustration, helps to summarize the contents of the manuscript in a concise pictorial form.

-Preparation of Manuscripts
+Preparation of manuscripts

-Manuscripts should be prepared according to the following mentioned stylistic.
+Manuscripts should be prepared according to the following mentioned stylistics.
 The Editors have the right to make editorial corrections and additional changes with the knowledge and approval of the Corresponding Author.
 The word processing format for the manuscript file must be Microsoft Word.
 The main manuscript should contain: